Doom 64: Weapons

 All the weapons from Doom II are present, but with new sprites and sound effects.
-The chainsaw has two blades instead of one, the fists have bloodstained gloves instead of brass knuckles, the plasma gun has an electric core that emits a sparking sound, the rocket launcher has a small kickback, the shotgun's priming handle is at the grip instead of under the barrel, and the double-barreled "Super" shotgun reloads faster and causes kickback.
+The chainsaw has two blades instead of one, the fists have bloodstained gloves instead of brass knuckles, the plasma gun has an electric core that emits a sparking sound, the rocket launcher has a small kickback, the shotgun's priming handle is at the grip instead of under the barrel, and the double-barreled super shotgun reloads faster and causes kickback.

-A new weapon named the Unmaker which is a hit scan weapon, but looks like a projectile weapon uses the same cell ammunition as the plasma gun and BFG 9000.
+There is also a new weapon, unofficially called the Unmaker, which uses hitscan but looks like a projectile weapon.
+It uses the same cell ammunition as the plasma gun and BFG 9000.
 It had originated in the Doom Bible in 1992, and was planned for the original Doom in 1993, but never appeared.
 Its appearance in Doom 64 is its only official appearance prior to Doom Eternal, in which it is spelled "Unmaykr".
-With the power of three ancient artifacts found throughout the game, it becomes more powerful by shooting three laser beams (at a quicker rate than default) instead of one.
-The first artifact increases the laser speed, the second artifact adds a second laser, and the third artifact allows the weapon to fire three simultaneous lasers which can automatically aim separately from one another, allowing the weapon to attack three different enemies at once with huge amounts of rapid damage.
+Three ancient artifacts hidden throughout the game's levels may be collected to upgrade the weapon.
+The first artifact increases the fire rate, the second artifact adds a second laser, and the third artifact allows the weapon to fire three simultaneous lasers which can automatically aim separately from one another, allowing the player to attack up to three different enemies at once with huge amounts of rapid damage.

+Enemies

+Most of the enemies found in Doom and Doom II are present in Doom 64 with similar behavior and attributes.
+However, the revenant, arch-vile, spiderdemon, and "heavy weapon dude" enemies are not present.
+Midway added one new monster to Doom 64, the nightmare imp, a variant of the imp from the original game.
+A unique final boss, the Mother Demon, was also created.
+Many of the existing enemies received substantial visual redesigns.